fgardt/factorio-spritter/README.md

   -g, --group
           Treat images as a group and optimize them together instead of individually.
-          This is only has an effect with lossy compression.
+          This only has an effect with lossy compression.

       --lossy
           Allow lossy compression